 But he said that notwithstanding sales figures, "iPad is used more than any of the rest, and not just a little more, a lot more."

 The iPad "is used over four times more than all of those other tablets put together, and this is what is important to us.
 People use it, and what is even more important to us, is people love it," he said.

-Apple announced upgrades for its MacBook line of notebooks and Mac Pro desktop computer, and its new operating system called Mavericks would be available as a free upgrade for those with existing Apple computers.
+Apple announced upgrades for its MacBook line of notebooks and Mac Pro desktop computer, and announced its new operating system called Mavericks would be available as a free upgrade for those with existing Apple computers.

-Like Google does with its online array of Docs applications, Apple will be making available for free the productivity software that Microsoft sells to users of Windows-powered computers.
+Like Google does with its online array of Docs applications, Apple will be making available for free productivity software that Microsoft sells to users of Windows-powered computers.